CSE-110-Group-29/Electric-Pomato/specs/adrs/020321-image-assets-frontend.md

 ## Context and Problem Statement

-[What are the features and mechanics we should include in our final design of our application?]
+[What image assest should we use for our final project?]

 ## Considered Options